jorsanpe/cpmbits/docs/documentation/project-descriptor.md

 The `libraries` element is included for convenience (to avoid including the libraries as `ldflags`).
 It is a list of strings, each containing the name of a library without the leading `lib` suffix.

+#### includes

+The `includes` element allows the user to specify user-defined include directories.
+The list of include directories specified here will be passed to the compiler as the plain old `-I` option.
+This can be useful in some situations, for example, when some source code files are automatically generated, refactoring the files can be inconvenient.

 #### bits

 The `bits` element is used to declare the dependencies for a particular compilation plan.
 Each `bit` entry contains a string declaring the bit version that the project depends on.